Sanae Takaichi: Foreign policy

-During deliberations in the House of Representatives' budget committee on 7 November, Takaichi said that a Chinese attack on Taiwan could constitute "a situation threatening Japan's survival", allowing Japan to take military action in self-defence.
+During deliberations in the House of Representatives' budget committee on 7 November, Takaichi said that a Chinese attack on Taiwan could constitute an "existential crisis situation" for Japan, allowing the country to take military action in self-defence.
 In response to the comments, the Chinese consul-general in Osaka, Xue Jian, wrote on X on that "we have no choice but to cut off that dirty neck that has lunged at us without a moment's hesitation.
 Are you ready?"
 (Note: Original Japanese text: 勝手に突っ込んできたその汚い首は一瞬のちゅうちょもなく斬ってやるしかない。覚悟ができているのか) Although the post was later deleted after protest by the Japanese government, it led to a diplomatic row between Japan and China.
-In addition to cross-party calls in Japan for his expulsion, Xue's comment triggered criticism from the Taiwanese government and the US ambassador to Japan while Chinese officials condemned Takaichi's remarks.
+In addition to cross-party calls in Japan for his expulsion, Xue's comment triggered criticism from the Taiwanese government and the US ambassador to Japan, while Chinese officials condemned Takaichi's remarks.
 Japan and China issued mutual travel advisories and summoned the other country's ambassador.
 China subsequently dispatched China Coast Guard vessels and military drones to patrol through the Senkaku Islands.
+In May and June 2025, the Chinese People's Liberation Army Navy (PLAN) deployed its aircraft carriers, the Liaoning and the Shandong, for simultaneous operations in the Pacific Ocean for the first time.

+In September 2026, she met with UN Secretary- general Antonio Guterres during the United Nations General Assembly to discuss reforms to the UN Security Council.
+Japan, along with India, Brazil, and Germany seeks permanent seats on an expanded Security council.

-Political positions
+Political views

 Takaichi has been described as holding hard-line conservative and Japanese nationalist views, citing former British prime minister Margaret Thatcher as a role model and deeply influential on her personal political beliefs.
-(Note: Attributed to multiple sources:) Like Thatcher, she is called the "Iron Lady".
-(Note: Attributed to multiple sources:) Takaichi is a member of Nippon Kaigi, a far-right ultraconservative organisation that argues for a reinterpretation of Japanese history amongst ultranationalist lines.
+(Note: Attributed to multiple sources) Like Thatcher, she is called the "Iron Lady".
+(Note: Attributed to multiple sources) Takaichi is a member of Nippon Kaigi, a far-right ultraconservative organisation that argues for a reinterpretation of Japanese history along ultranationalist lines.

 Taro Kono, another LDP minister and member of the House of Representatives, has said that Takaichi is on the far right of the political spectrum within the LDP.
-Takaichi has been described as "far-right" by Deutsche Welle and the South China Morning Post, and various sources including Time magazine, the Los Angeles Times, The New York Times, The Guardian, Politico, Foreign Policy and the Public Broadcasting Service (PBS) have described her as "ultraconservative".
+Takaichi has been described as "far-right" by Deutsche Welle, the Tokyo Review, Carnegie Endowment for International Peace and the South China Morning Post, and various sources including Time magazine, the Los Angeles Times, The New York Times, The Guardian, Politico, Foreign Policy and the Public Broadcasting Service (PBS) have described her as "ultraconservative".
+She has also been described as an "ultranationalist" by The Conversation and Democracy Now!, and as having an "ultranationalist agenda" by Ming Gao of Lund University.

+Globalism

+At the House of Councillors Budget Committee meeting on 13 November 2025, in response to a question that criticized "policy promotion driven by excessive globalism," Takaichi stated that "globalization has contributed to the development of the world economy."